 It makes medical devices which it sells to consumers and hospitals.
 They see Healthcare Professionals (HCPs) – doctors and physiotherapists – as their main B2B customers.
 These B2B customers decide which products to use in hospitals and make recommendations to their patients.

 Sustenagen believe their product is the most advanced on the market.
 Quality is high and it has many functional benefits.
-It’s the most premium priced product in the category, and has a brand identity based around expertise in health and well-being.
+It’s the most premium priced product in the category.
+Its brand essence centres around expertise in health and well-being.

-You see this identity in their choices of tangible brand assets.
-For example, their brand colours are purple which signifies authority (purple) and blue which signifies trust and calmness. (see our article on colour psychology in marketing for more on this).
+That comes through in their choices of tangible brand assets.
+For example, their brand colours are purple which signifies authority and blue which signifies trust and calmness. (see our article on colour psychology in marketing for more on this).

 It’s also used to send out invites to HCP events organised by the sales team.
-At these events expert professional speakers talk about topics relevant to the HCPs.
-The invites only go to HCPs known to be interested in that topic and who live within reasonable travelling distance.
+At these events, expert speakers talk about relevant topics.
+The invites are targeted.
+The HCP has to have a known interest in the topic, and live within a reasonable travelling distance.

 Let’s look at how all this works in practice.